Yenching Academy: Yenching Global Symposium

-The theme of YGS 2020 is Sino-Sustainability: Reimagining Global Solutions.
+The theme of YGS 2020 was Sino-Sustainability: Reimagining Global Solutions.
 As China's interaction with the wider international community continues to develop, the two will need to redefine approaches to the world's long-term sustainability challenges.
-Sino-Sustainability: Reimagining Global Solutions will explore how China's experiences could impact the rest of the world by examining China's approaches in fulfilling demand, allocating resources, and pursuing longevity.
+Sino-Sustainability: Reimagining Global Solutions would have explored how China's experiences could impact the rest of the world by examining China's approaches in fulfilling demand, allocating resources, and pursuing longevity.
+The conference was canceled due to the coronavirus pandemic.